-The entrance to the town led through two gates: Sulęcin Gate and Frankfurt Gate.
-Both were composed of main gates, long necks, drawbridges over the moats and foregates.
-The gates on the western side with wide arcades were covered with gable roofs.
-The main gate on the eastern side was covered with a hip roof.
-In addition to the gates, there were 6 wicket gates in the form of small entrances, closed with solid doors.
+The entrance to the town led through two gates: the Sulęcin Gate on the south-eastern side and the Frankfurt Gate on the north-western side.
+Both in their final form from the end of the Middle Ages were composed of main gate towers with passages in the ground floor, long necks, drawbridges over moats and external gatehouses, with the foregate of the Frankfurt Gate reaching far into the foreground, to the opposite bank of the pond.
+In addition to the gates, there were 6 posterns in the walls in the form of small passages closed with solid doors.

-Currently, the defensive walls are preserved on all the perimeter, except for two crossings on the axes of the former gates and three punches created after demolition of the towers.
-To this day, there are 2 circular towers, 3 rectangular towers in full height including roofs, 7 half towers, rectangular towers without cover and 4 wicket gates.
+Currently, the defensive walls are preserved on all the perimeter, except for two crossings on the axes of the former gates and three holes created after demolition of the towers.
+To this day, there are 2 circular towers, 3 rectangular towers in full height including roofs and 7 rectangular half towers without cover.
 The height of the walls varies from 2 to 5 meters.
 The best preserved elements include the Thief’s Tower in which there was a prison, the so-called Bush’s Tower, which in the eighteenth century served as a reserve prison, and three of the half towers, which today are preserved in full height: Wielka Chyżańska Tower, Pitch Tower and Priest Tower.
-The remaining towers, mostly heavily walled, are preserved only in the ground floor parts.
-The original forms have four wicket gates, the oldest of which is at the Thief’s Tower, still dates from the Middle Ages.
+The remaining towers, mostly heavily re-faced, are preserved only in the ground floor parts.
+Of the four postens, the oldest at the Thieves’ Tower comes from the Middle Ages.